analogjs/analog/packages/create-analog/template-angular-v15/README.md

 # Analog App

-This project was generated with [Analog](https://npmjs.com/package/create-analog).
+This project was generated with [Analog](https://analogjs.org), the fullstack meta-framework for Angular.

 ## Setup